angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

     very last bit."
 </div>

-A more interesting observation is the stroke rate.
-The instantaneous stroke
+A more interesting observation is the instantaneous stroke rate:
-rate:

 <EChart
     id="graph-tt-strokedata-strokerate"